Center of Excellence

 Maintaining a healthy lifestyle with a balanced diet, regular physical activity, adequate sleep, and avoidance of tobacco and excessive alcohol can help reduce the risk of several cancers.

-Participating in recommended cancer screening programs, such as breast, cervical, colorectal, and oral cancer screening, helps detect cancer at an early and more treatable stage.
+Participating in recommended cancer screening programs, such as breast, cervical, and colorectal cancer screening, helps detect cancer at an early and more treatable stage.

 Seeking medical attention promptly for warning signs such as unexplained weight loss, persistent fever, unusual bleeding, new lumps, prolonged pain, or non-healing sores can lead to earlier diagnosis.